rafamrslima/100days-codeup/log.md

 ### Day 3/100

 Today I kept my studies about golang, I learned how to create and manipulate arrays, slices and maps, tested some variations of for loop and learned how to use structs.
 I also solved two leetcode problems using Go.

+### Day 3/100

+Today I learned how to create functions in Go, how to return multiple values, how everything is passed by value and never by reference.